What is Aikido?

 Aikido techniques consist of blending with ones partner, entering and turning movements, joint locks and throws, all which integrate with a comprehensive weapons system.
 Beyond these technical aspects, Aikido stimulates the practitioner to pay attention to potential fighting or violent situations, to personal relationships, and to society as a whole in order to realize a better world and become an example to others.
 Situations of physical conflict should be anticipated and avoided through the self-confidence and wisdom that come from the practice of Aikido.

 Of course the best way to understand what Aikido is, is to practice and experience it for yourself!
-To view Aikido in action, please follow this link.
+To view Aikido in action, please see the “Resources” page.

 Shortly after the onset of World War II, Morihei Ueshiba (O’Sensei) retired to Iwama, a small town in Ibaraki Prefecture (Japan).
 It has been documented that it was during this period (1942-1969), in the tranquil surroundings of Iwama, that the founder created Aikido (see this article).
 “Iwama style” is the style of aikido that was taught at the Iwama dojo by the founder of aikido, and especially the lineage passed on through Morihiro Saito, a close disciple who was given responsibility over Iwama dojo by Ueshiba.
 Morihiro Saito Sensei had the great opportunity to spend more time with the Founder than any other person, either before or after the War, and devoted his life to preserving the original Aikido of the Founder.
 Saito Sensei’s training approach was unique from that of other leading instructors in that it emphasizes the same importance of taijutsu (empty-handed techniques) and buki waza (weapons techniques), which includes the study of ken (sword) and jo (staff).
 O-Sensei looked upon this unavoidable connection between taijutsu, ken and jo practice as a determining factor for studying Aikido and Saito Sensei’s training method is based on the punctual application of these principles.